Trinity’s buildings on its Royal Parade Campus are unique, rich in history, and connect the students, staff and visitors to the College.

 The Evan Burge Building holds Trinity's Leeper Libary, the Buzzard Lecture Theatre, a number of tutorial and and meeting rooms, and the Information Technology Services department.
 The Leeper Library was founded in the earliest days of the College and contains notable research collections in Law, Theology and Australian History, as well as medieval manuscripts and rare books.

-The Summerhouse was originally build as the tennis pavilion and is now a small office occupied by Trinity’s Director of Music.
+The Summerhouse was originally built as the tennis pavilion and is now a small office occupied by Trinity's Director, Major Projects.

 The Theological School (OWL)